 Are you wondering "Can I private sell my house SA"?
 The first thing to consider is whether you have a legal right to sell your property without an agent.
 The answer is yes, you absolutely do.
-If you’re at all worried about this, you can confirm it with South Australian Consumer and Business Services.
 With that out of the way, let’s discuss the steps to selling your own home in South Australia.

 Step 1: Preparing the contract of sale in real estate SA

 Ensure you have your contract drawn up by your solicitor or conveyancer before advertising your property for sale.
 This will include the Vendor’s Statement (called a Form 1) which includes details of the property title, outstanding mortgages, easements, zoning and outgoings.
-In your contract specify if any chattels are to be excluded, such as pot plants or appliances.
+In your contract specify if any chattels are to be excluded.
 Dishwashers, rangehoods, curtains and blinds are generally included in the sale.

 The Vendor’s Statement must be given to a private treaty buyer at least 10 clear days before settlement.

 When you set your price ensure it does not misrepresent the property’s sale price, as that is illegal.
 The selling price should not be lower than an agent’s estimated price or the lowest amount you would accept.
 To research your price, you can: